Marginal operators and supersymmetry enhancement in 3d $S$-fold SCFTs: -fold theories with : gauge theory

 \section{$S$-fold theories with $T(U(1))$: $U(1)_{k-2}$ gauge theory}

 In this section, we briefly review $S$-fold theories with the $T(U(1))$ building block.
-Although it turns out that these theories are simply ordinary 3d $\CN=3$ Chern--Simons matter theories, they are useful for comparing and contrasting with those constructed using the $T(U(N))$ theory with $N >1$.
+Although it turns out that these theories are simply ordinary 3d $\CN=3$ Chern--Simons matter theories\footnote{In fact, the pure $S$-fold theories (\ie~ those without hypermultiplet matter) of this type were considered in \cite{Ganor:2014pha, Ganor:2019nnv}.
+These are simply pure abelian Chern--Simons theories with several $U(1)$ gauge groups, with mixed Chern--Simons couplings between them.}, they are useful for comparing and contrasting with those constructed using the $T(U(N))$ theory with $N >1$.

 The $T(U(1))$ theory is an almost trivial theory with a recipe for coupling external abelian vector multiplets containing gauge fields $A_1$ and $A_2$ \cite{Gaiotto:2008ak}.
 Such a coupling is the supersymmetric completion of the following Chern--Simons term: \be -\frac{1}{2\pi} \int A_1 \wedge dA_2~. \ee In an $S$-fold theory, the $U(N)\times U(N)$ symmetry of the $T(U(N))$ theory is commonly gauged, say with a Chern-Simons level $k$.
 For $N=1$, the term \eref{CSTU1} gives rise to a Chern--Simons level $-2$ to the $U(1)$ gauge group.
 After combining with the Chern-Simons level $k$, we see that the $S$-fold theory in question is nothing but the $U(1)_{k-2}$ gauge theory.